The Anita Hill 20: Sexual Harassment and Teens

 However, this is not the reality for all of us.
 There are many young women who are taking action, who are speaking out against sexual harassment and refusing to tolerate it any longer.

 I think this is evident from the recent SlutWalks, in which young women marched in the street protesting our victim-blaming culture.

 I think this is evident from Hollaback, an organization started by young women that encourages other women, to post pictures of the men who sexually harass us online, and therefore hold them accountable for their actions.

 I think this is even evident from recent legal cases, in which young women did fight sexual harassment.
 2007 brought the case of Simpson v.
 University of Colorado Boulder, in which female university students brought charges against fellow male university students who sexually harassed and assaulted them at a party and held the University accountable for their past indifference about such matters.
 The same year, we witnessed the case of Jennings v.
 University of North Carolina, in which a female university soccer player brought charges against her coach, who sexually harassed her and her fellow teammates.
 Both cases were ruled in favor of the women who had experienced sexual harassment.
 Those young women recognized an injustice and took action, to rightfully successful results.

 It’s not that there is no hope left for my generation.
 It’s just that our work, as the feminist movement and as women at large, isn’t yet done.
 And believe me, there are plenty of us who are willing to continue the fight.
 There are plenty of us who are willing to take Anita Hill’s legacy and run with it.

-More articles in WMC FBomb by Category: Education, Feminism, Girls, Gloria Steinem, Media, Politics, Violence against women
+More articles by Category: Education, Feminism, Girls, Gloria Steinem, Media, Politics, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, Sexuality, Sexual harassment, Women's leadership, College
+More articles by Tag: Activism and advocacy, Title IX, Sexuality, Sexual harassment, Women's leadership, College